Element84/filmdrop-ui/README.md

 Runs the app locally at <http://localhost:5173>

-This uses the env vars found in `.env`.
+This uses the env vars found in `.env` and `./src/assets/config.js`.

 ### `npm test`